HMS Fortitude (1780)

+American War of Independence

 Under Captain Richard Bickerton, Fortitude served in the English Channel.
 In April 1781 she participated in the second relief of Gibraltar.
-In May 1781, during the Fourth Anglo–Dutch War, Vice-Admiral Hyde Parker's shifted his flag from to Fortitude.
+In May 1781, during the Fourth Anglo–Dutch War, Vice-Admiral of the Blue Sir Hyde Parker shifted his flag from to Fortitude.
 On 5 August, Fortitude fought in the Battle of Dogger Bank as Parker's flagship.
 After a desperate, bloody battle in which neither combatant gained any advantage, both sides drew off.

 French Revolutionary Wars

 In 1793, under Captain William Young she sailed for the Mediterranean to join Admiral Sir Samuel Hood's fleet there.

 On 7 February 1794 Fortitude, under the command of Captain William Young, and attacked a tower at Mortella Point, on the coast of Corsica.
 The tower, though manned by only 33 men and heavily damaged by the ships' guns, held out for two days before surrendering to land-based forces under Sir John Moore, having lost two men mortally wounded.
 In her unsuccessful bombardment, Fortitude suffered extensive damage to her hull, masts, rigging and sails, particularly from heated shot, and had three lower-deck guns disabled.
 In all, she lost six men killed and 56 men wounded, including eight dangerously.
 The design of the tower so impressed the British that they made it the model for Martello Towers that they would later construct in Great Britain and many of their colonies.